JiaxiYuan/UdacityMachineLearningEngineer/P6_capstone/proposal.md

 Due to the high speed development of machine learning, this techinique has been used across our daily life.
 For example, autonoumous driving, which is an unimaginable concept maybe 15 years ago, is applied to real life and mature products have been manufactured to the market.
 However, machine learning is not only something far away or expensive to get in touch, we can find it everywhere now, such as the intelligent recommnedation of the music app and also what will be mainly discussed here -- traffic sign recognition.

 Traffic sign is what we can see everyday, especailly for those who need to drive.
 Traffic sign includes different types, such as stop sign, speed limit sign.
 Due to my personal interest in autonomous driving, I did a lot of research on what kind of techniques needed.
 The traffic sign recognition is one of the most basic and necessary part for the self-driving car.
 It needs the support of machine learning with enough data set.

+There's a CVPR paper named "Traffic-Sign Detection and Classification in the Wild" will be used as a reference.

 ### Problem Statement